AtsushiSuzuki/unity-depthcapture-ios/readme.md

 ## Usage
-1. Import [unity-swift](https://github.com/miyabi/unity-swift) on your Unity project
-   <br>or configure Swift-ObjC bridging by yourself
-2. Import [depthcapture.unitypackage](https://github.com/AtsushiSuzuki/unity-depthcapture-ios/releases) on your Unity project
+1. Import [depthcapture.unitypackage](https://github.com/AtsushiSuzuki/unity-depthcapture-ios/releases) on your Unity project
-3. Conifgure your Xcode project
+2. Conifgure your Xcode project
   - Set Deployment Target to `11.1` or laters
-  - Set `SWIFT_VERSION` to `4.2` or later
+  - Set `SWIFT_VERSION` to `5` or later
   - Add `NSCameraUsageDescription` on `Info.plist`
-4. Implement camera permission request, see https://docs.unity3d.com/ScriptReference/Application.RequestUserAuthorization.html
+3. Implement camera permission request, see https://docs.unity3d.com/ScriptReference/Application.RequestUserAuthorization.html
-5. Use `DepthCapture` class in your script (see [example](DepthCapturePlugin/Assets/CaptureButton.cs))
+4. Use `DepthCapture` class in your script (see [example](DepthCapturePlugin/Assets/CaptureButton.cs))

 ## Example